Towards Few-shot Entity Recognition in Document Images: A Graph Neural Network Approach Robust to Image Manipulation: Introduction

-As shown in Figure~\ref{fig:model}, \MODEL extends the architecture of a layout-aware multimodal transformer such as LayoutLMv2/v3 which we use as a backbone for our model.
+As shown in Figure~\ref{fig:model}, \MODEL extends the architecture of a layout-aware language model which we use as a backbone for our framework~\cite{Xu2020LayoutLMv2MP,huang2022layoutlmv3}.
 We construct graphs where the nodes correspond to the words in the documents.
 The edges are constructed based on either k-nearest neighbors of the bounding boxes in space or at multiple angles (the detailed description is given in Section \ref{sec:graph-construction}).
 The adjacency matrix of this graph along with the hidden states of the backbone language model are given as inputs to the graph attention network (GAT).
 The enhanced output embeddings from the GAT are then used to perform classification.

 We validate our model using two benchmarks, FUNSD~\citep{jaume2019} and CORD~\citep{park2019cord}.
 Both datasets are from real scenarios and fully-annotated with textual contents and bounding boxes.
-The textual content is extracted by OCR engines and then annotated by humans.
 We compare our model with strong baselines and also show how our model is robust to image alterations such as rotations, scaling and shifting.
-We summarize our contribution as follows. \begin{itemize}[leftmargin=*,nosep] \item We propose a novel framework \MODEL that improves existing language models by utilizing the topological relationship of the entities in the document images with Graph Attention Networks. \item We show that our approach is robust to image manipulations such as scaling, shifting or rotating the document images. \item Extensive experiments on two benchmark datasets demonstrate the effectiveness of \MODEL under few-shot settings. \end{itemize} \textbf{Reproducibility.} The code and the datasets will be released on Github\footnote{\url{https://github.com/prash29/LAGER}}.
+We summarize our contribution as follows. \begin{itemize}[leftmargin=*,nosep] \item We propose a novel framework \MODEL that improves existing language models by utilizing the topological relationship of the entities in the document images with Graph Attention Networks. \item We show that our approach is robust to image manipulations such as scaling, shifting or rotating, and it is effective to various layout-aware language models. \item Extensive experiments on two benchmark datasets and two backbone models demonstrate the effectiveness of \MODEL under few-shot settings. \end{itemize} \textbf{Reproducibility.} The code and the datasets will be released on Github.